Strata of differentials of the second kind, positivity and irreducibility of certain Hurwitz spaces

 \begin{restatable}{ex}{exgenusone} Consider the monodromy group

 that gives a connected degree $d=5$ cover of the projective line by a genus $g=1$ curve.
 Theorem~\ref{Hurwitz} implies the associated Hurwitz space is irreducible. \end{restatable}

-Replacing the base case with the result of Liu and Osserman~\cite{LO} we obtain a sharpening of this result in the genus $g=0$ case. \begin{restatable}{thm}{Hurwitzgenuszero} $\Hur(\underline{\eta})$ with source curve of genus $g=0$ is irreducible if $\underline{\eta}=(\eta_1,\dots,\eta_n)$ specifying the ramification profile contains at most one $\eta_i$ that is not pure and at least $d-3$ simple transpositions. \end{restatable} The following is an example of the application of this theorem.
+Replacing the base case with the result of Liu and Osserman~\cite{LO} we obtain a sharpening of this result in the genus $g=0$ case. \begin{restatable}{thm}{Hurwitzgenuszero} $\Hur(\underline{\eta})$ with source curve of genus $g=0$ is irreducible if $\underline{\eta}=(\eta_1,\dots,\eta_n)$ specifying the cycle type of branching contains at most one $\eta_i$ that is not pure and at least $d-3$ transpositions. \end{restatable} The following is an example of the application of this theorem.

 \begin{restatable}{ex}{exgenuszero} Consider the monodromy group

 that gives a connected degree $d=5$ cover of the projective line by a genus $g=0$ curve.
 Theorem~\ref{Hurwitzgenuszero} implies the associated Hurwitz space is irreducible. \end{restatable}